-These rules are adopted in addition to any other local rules of the District and County Courts in Denton County.
+These rules are adopted in addition to any other local rules of the district courts in San Patricio County.
 These rules do not supersede or replace any previously adopted local rules.
 These rules are in addition to current local rules for electronic court documents (fax filing).